 - Collect and record biological data to quantify key population dynamic parameters of an aquatic species.

-- Use Microsoft Word and Excel to manage and analyse biological data to present qualitative and quantitative descriptions of exploited species.
+- Manage and analyse biological data to present qualitative and quantitative descriptions of exploited species.

 - Develop and recommend management strategies that enable the sustainable harvest of fished stocks based on life history biology.